OpenDemocracy: History

 openDemocracy was founded in 2000 by Anthony Barnett, David Hayes, Susan Richards and Paul Hilder.
 First publication began in May 2001.

 Founder Anthony Barnett, Charter 88 organiser and political campaigner, was the first editor (2001–2005) and Isabel Hilton was editor from 2005 to 2007.
 She was succeeded in 2010 by Rosemary Bechler, who in turn handed over the editorship to Adam Ramsay in 2019.
 In 2012 the editor-in-chief was Magnus Nome, who was succeeded by Mary Fitzgerald, who stayed in position until May 2021.
 She was followed, in August 2021, by Peter Geoghegan, who stepped down in July 2023 as CEO and editor, whereupon Satbir Singh was appointed in his stead.
 In January 2024, Aman Sethi was appointed as editor-in-chief.

-Recent events
+Legal action

+In 2018, the then Democratic Unionist Party politician Jeffrey Donaldson threatened to sue openDemocracy regarding an article on their website that published details about a company named Causeway Institute for Peace-building and Conflict Resolution that he ran along with his brother Kingsley.
+As a result of this legal action, the article was removed from the internet.

 On 21 September 2022, the organisation announced that they were being sued in the UK by a company linked to the former President of Kazakhstan Nursultan Nazarbayev.